warniel08/ReactTodosApp/readme.md

 # ReactBoilerplate-RouterFoundationTesting

-This ReactBoilerplate contains React code that includes router,foundation and testing modules.
+This ReactBoilerplate contains React code that includes Router, Foundation and testing modules.